Sunday, May 20, 2012

 JIFFY FLEXIBLE MICROWAVE TORTILLA

 This recipe is so much easier than the one I provided in Low-Carbing Among Friends, volume-1.
 I think it tastes better too.
 Wraps are such a good meal any time of day.
 Yep, you can even make a breakfast wrap with scrambled eggs, cooked tomato and sausage and cheese, and, oh yes, don't forget the mayonnaise to seal the tortilla and a bit extra if you love it like I do.
 I remember a few years ago (actually quite a few years now) when wraps became the trendy thing to eat.
 My sweet friend and a lady who adopted me as her daughter (unofficially) loved them.
 We used to visit her every week for 5 years before we left the country and how we all enjoyed those visits!
 Sometimes we took her out and she loved that.
 She loved music and was talented in a gazillion ways.
-She died about a year later and to this day I miss her.
 She loved people and she absolutely knew how to HUG.
 She also knew how to live and live well no matter how wonderful or how humble her surroundings; she made the most of it.
 Some of her favorite recipes appear in my Splendid Low-Carbing series of cookbooks and in Low-Carbing Among Friends, page 21, find Jeanne's Squash Soup.
 Rest in Peace, Jeanne.
-I miss you!! (((HUGS))) over my heart where you will always reside in my garden of sweet memories.
+I miss you!! (((HUGS))) You will always reside in my garden of sweet memories.

 1 tsp olive oil (5 mL)

 1/3 cup Gluten-Free Bake Mix, (CLICK highlighted text for recipe) (75 mL)

 (this recipe needs my Gluten-Free Bake Mix with the xanthan gum)

 1/3 cup ground almonds, OR almond flour (75 mL)